NiklasNett/whole-wwtp-microbiome-europe/scripts/0_Overview.md

 # Script Overview

-This folder contains all scripts used in the analysis workflow for my Master’s Thesis *"Whole Microbiome Analyses of Wastewater Treatment Plants across Europe"*.
+This folder contains all scripts used in the analysis workflow for my Master’s Thesis *"A Pan-European Whole-Microbiome Study of Wastewater Influent: Prokaryotes, Protists, Fungi, and Metazoa"*.
 Each script is numerically prefixed to indicate its position within the pipeline.
 A detailed description of each script is provided below:

 ##